EmberGamingStudios/r-MurderDronesArtifex-automod/README.md

 * Filters doxxing (Phone numbers/Email addresses/Card numbers/IP addresses/Street addresses)

 NOTE: This only filters the offending content, not auto-removes.
-This will add the content to the mod queue for human review before removal.
+This will move the content to the mod queue for human review before removal.